Dustin D. LeGoullon, Public Safety Commissioner

 About the Department

-The Titusville Police Department is currently comprised of eleven full-time sworn police officers committed to protecting the citizens of Titusville.
+The Titusville Police Department is currently comprised of twelve full-time sworn police officers committed to protecting the citizens of Titusville.
 The officers are well trained in all aspects of law enforcement and diligently strive towards providing the best service possible.

 Titusville Police Department is dispatched through Crawford County 9-1-1.
 Call 9-1-1 if you have an emergency or need to speak to a Titusville Police Officer.
 Officers are in radio contact with the 9-1-1 Center at all times.
 The 9-1-1 Center contacts the officers on duty by radio and gives them the location and other information of incidents.
 This information can be for either emergency or non-emergency situations.